 All members are covered for lactation consultant visits* at home or in the doctor’s office after delivery.
 For more information about lactation consultant visits, go to www.emblemhealth.com/breastfeeding or call the Healthy Beginnings PATH program at 1-888-447-0337, Monday through Friday from 8:30 am to 5 pm (TTY/TTD: 711).

 Note: This benefit does not apply to members enrolled in limited benefits coverage plans, such as dental only and vision only, or grandfathered plans, such as certain Healthy New York plans and certain standard HMO individual direct payment plans.
-Also, HIP City of New York accounts, HMO, and Vytra, are not covered under the Women’s Preventive Services (WPS) Mandate, unless they have a durable medical equipment rider with EmblemHealth.
+Also, City Vytra members are not covered under the Women’s Preventive Services (WPS) Mandate.
 For more information regarding Grandfathered plans and the WPS, please visit https://www.healthcare.gov/coverage/breast-feeding-benefits/.

 Medicare does not cover breast pumps or breast pump supplies.